sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 **Exercise 1.**
 The *ColdHot* air conditioning system has the following requirements:

 - When the user turns it on, the machine is in an *idle* state.
+This is the initial state.
 - If it is *too hot*, then, the *cooling* process starts.
 It goes back to *idle* when the defined *temperature is reached*.
 - If it is *too cold*, then, the *heating* process starts.
 It goes back to *idle* when the defined *temperature is reached*.
 - If the user *turns it off*, the machine is *off*.
 If the user *turns it on* again, the machine is back to *idle*.